ow2-quick-app-initiative/poi-quick-app-implementations/tutorial/en.md

 ## Step 5: Load the configuration and database in the app

+Once you have created and published the (`data.json`) file (you can open it using a Web browser), you have two options to visualize and test it:

+1. Download and run the app in your computer, and
+2. Through heritagein.info

 ### Download the web app

 From the command line: